Our mission is to help local entrepreneurs get more visibility for their new products. We want to connect members of the local innovation community.

 Innovation Nights - Boston is the home of the original Innovation Nights events.
 It all started in April 2009 as Mass Innovation Nights (MIN) with a website and a monthly event designed to help local innovators increase the buzz around new products and companies.

 Every month ten companies bring new products to the event and the social media community turns out to blog, tweet, post pictures and video, add product mentions to LinkedIn and Facebook statuses, and otherwise help spread the word.
-In the last seven plus years, the events have helped to:
+In the last decade, the events have helped to:

 -- Connect dozens of job seekers and hiring managers

 -- Launch Innovation Nights events in other cities....maybe yours?